iloeng/Learning-Notes/source/CodeReading/Flask/Flask-0.4/src/docs/quickstart.rst

-.. _quickstart:
+.. _quickstart-0.4:

 Quickstart
 ==========

 Eager to get started?
 This page gives a good introduction in how to gets started with Flask.
 This assumes you already have Flask installed.
-If you do not, head over to the :ref:`installation` section.
+If you do not, head over to the :ref:`installation-0.4` section.

 A Minimal Application